-IFC Recruitment is the process that a Troy male student will go through to become a potential member of a fraternity at Troy University.
+IFC Recruitment is a series of social events and gatherings that allow prospective and current fraternity members to get to know each other.
 Fraternity Recruitment at Troy University is facilitated through Formal Fall Recruitment.
 Every man who is participating in IFC Recruitment must complete the online registration form and pay the recruitment fee of $30.00.